 Assign threshold profile

-Assign profiles to monitor specific values and trigger actions when set thresholds are breached.
+Assign profiles to monitor specific values and trigger actions when set thresholds are reached.
 Learn more

 Edit relations